Western Howgills

 I detoured a little to see again the Gaskell Memorial Hall, from where melodious strains wafted.
 Clearly, Silverdale thinks enough of its link to Gaskell to name its hall after her.
 I noticed a Gaskell Close nearby but otherwise no other Gaskelliana.
 Silverdale must try harder if it wants to be on the Gaskell Trail.
 I understand that members of the Gaskell Society sometimes pilgrimage here.
 Perhaps they deserve a Gaskell Gallery, a Gaskell Bistro, and so on.

 Actually, no, I don’t think Silverdale needs any more visitors.
-On this summer Saturday the place was full enough (although it is no doubt less full when people can holiday abroad).
+On this summer Saturday the place was full enough (although it is no doubt less full when people are allowed to holiday abroad).
 Every car-parking space was occupied.
 I walked for four hours and never for more than a minute or two was there nobody nearby.
 People milled about, somewhat aimlessly, everywhere: families, grandparents, youths, of all shapes and sizes.
 Few of them had backpacks and walking boots.
 I felt like an Olympic athlete entangled in a fun run.
 Until, that is, one of my fellow walkers took me under her wing as I struggled to relate my whereabouts to my map.
 It is impossible to get lost, with the bay and estuary to the left and the slopes of Arnside Knott to the right, but there is such a profusion of criss-crossing paths that it is possible to be unsure where you are on them.

 cove silverdale